wsor4035/dev.luanti.org/content/for-engine-devs/releasing-luanti.md

 Tagging is handled by the script for the engine.

-The new release should be merged to the stable-5 branch. **Its important to merge, and not just rebase**, so that git describe works.
+The new release should be merged to the stable-5 branch. **It's important to merge, and not just rebase**, so that `git describe` works.

 #### The problem on the stable-5 branch